fiskl-accounting/help-docs/docs/FAQs/accounting-faqs.md

 We're continually improving Fiskl, so stay tuned for future updates!

-### Why are my Expenses not showing up on my home dashboard or Profit and Loss report (P&L)?
+### Why aren't all my recorded expenses reflected in my accounting reports?

 Expenses in Fiskl can be in two states: